Police: 8 dead in shooting at FedEx facility in Indianapolis

 INDIANAPOLIS (AP) — Eight people were shot and killed in a late-night shooting at a FedEx facility in Indianapolis, and the shooter killed himself, police said.

 At least four were hospitalized, including one person with critical injuries.
-Another two people were treated and released at the scene, Cook said.
+Another two people were treated and released at the scene, she said.

+A witness told WTHR-TV that he was working inside the building when he heard gunshots.

+“I see a man come out with a rifle in his hand and he starts firing and he starts yellin’ stuff that I could not understand,” Levi Miller said.
+“What I ended up doing was ducking down to make sure he did not see me because I thought he would see me and he would shoot me.”

 The shooter wasn’t immediately identified, and investigators were in the process of conducting interviews and gathering information.
 Cook said it was too early to tell whether the shooter was an employee at the facility.

-Police were called to reports of gunfire just after 11 p.m. and officers observed an active shooting scene, Cook said.
-The gunman later killed himself.

-“We’re still trying to ascertain the exact reason and cause for this incident,” Cook said.
+“We’re still trying to ascertain the exact reason and cause for this incident,” she said.

+It was the latest in a recent string of mass shootings across the U.S. Last month, eight people were fatally shot at massage businesses across the Atlanta area, and 10 died in gunfire at a supermarket in Boulder, Colorado.

+It was at least the third mass shooting this year in Indianapolis alone.
+Five people, including a pregnant woman, were shot and killed in January, and a man was accused of killing three adults and a child before abducting his daughter during at argument at a home in March.

 FedEx released a statement saying it is cooperating with authorities and working to get more information.